microsoft/libHttpClient/README.md

 ## Behavior control

-* On UWP, XDK ERA, iOS, and Android, HCHttpCallPerform() will call native platform APIs
+* On GDK, XDK ERA, UWP, iOS, and Android, HCHttpCallPerform() will call native platform APIs
 * Optionally call HCSetHttpCallPerformFunction() to do your own HTTP handling using HCHttpCallRequestGet*(), HCHttpCallResponseSet*(), and HCSettingsGet*()
-* See sample CustomHttpImplWithCurl how to use this callback plus [Curl](https://github.com/curl/curl) to make an HTTP implementation using Curl.
+* See sample CustomHttpImplWithCurl for an example of how to use this callback to make your own HTTP implementation.

 ## How to clone repo